British possession: Admiralty law

 In British admiralty law under the Merchant Shipping Act 1995, a "relevant British possession", includes the Crown Dependencies (the Isle of Man and the Channel Islands) and "any colony" (the self-governing British Overseas Territories).
-If a ship is "is registered under the law of a relevant British possession", it may be classed as a "British ship".
+If a ship "is registered under the law of a relevant British possession", it may be classed as a "British ship".
 Accordingly, "The flag which every British ship is entitled to fly is the red ensign (without any defacement or modification)" but "in the case of British ships registered in a relevant British possession, any colours consisting of the red ensign defaced or modified whose adoption for ships registered in that possession is authorised".
 As defined by a statutory instrument of 2008, the "relevant British possessions" are:

 According to the Merchant Shipping Act 1995, "The flag which every British ship is entitled to fly is the red ensign (without any defacement or modification)".
 British ships from "relevant British possessions" are entitled to fly modified or "defaced" versions of this flag.